monperrus/gakoci/README.md

 ### Github status

-If the job produces a file called `status.txt`, it is used as commit status on Github

-    #!/bin/bash
-    mvn clean test
-    echo "all good" > status.txt
+The commit status on Github is the last line of the standard output.

 ### Job with traces